 - My body.
 This was one of the harder things for me to fully accept because I used to be self-conscious of my body since I thought it was so 1-Dimensional.
 People used to poke my body and exclaim how I need to “eat a hamburger ASAP” and remark how I am all “skin and bone”.
 As you can tell, I am a full time member of the IBTC and pretty much the opposite body type of Kim Kardashian in every single way.
 Haha!
 Yet, I love my body more than I ever have.
 I have been regularly working out for the past 2 years and the hard work is really starting to pay off.
 I love my body because I feel healthy.

 The Perfect Imperfections tag is such a great exercise for everyone to do.
 I tag anyone who wants to take this challenge.
-Becoming aware of the things you do and do not like about yourself is enlightening and is a form of self-discovery because it makes you sit down and really think about it.Everyone is an individual with perfections and imperfections, but what sets people apart is how you… Click To Tweet
+Becoming aware of the things you do and do not like about yourself is enlightening and is a form of self-discovery because it makes you sit down and really think about it.Everyone is an individual with perfections and imperfections, but what sets people apart is how you look at them Click To Tweet

 If you feel comfortable, leave a comment below sharing one thing you dislike about yourself and one thing you love about yourself.
 I would love to hear it!